Recorded Statement After a Texas Car Accident: Should You?

 • Do not give a recorded statement to the adverse adjuster.
 If you feel compelled to give information to the adjuster, insist that it is taken orally and not recorded.

-• If your car is repairable, have the shop you choose to deal directly with the adverse insurance company regarding payment and repairs.
+• If your car is repairable, have the shop you choose deal directly with the insurance company regarding payment and repairs.

-• If your car is totaled, be prepared to name your fair market value number based on facts that support your valuation of the vehicle.
+• If your car is totaled, be prepared to provide a fair-market-value estimate supported by facts.
 Be prepared to negotiate.

 • Do not consider a settlement while you are still being treated for your injuries unless your statute of limitations is approaching.